Edwing123/Hantaa/who-is-hantaa.md

 # Who is Hantaa ?

-Hantaa is my roling character, here is somebody quite simple because simple is better than complicated
+Hantaa is my roling character, he is a simple guy.
+Because simple is better than difficult